News

 If you've never heard the term "dwarf tossing," you're probably picturing some antiquated practice nestled between gladiator duels and damnatio ad bestias (execution by wild beasts) atop the ...

 DAMNATIO ad bestias (Latin for “condemnation to beasts”) was a form of capital punishment which started in Ancient Rome in the second century BC.
-Between the 1st and 3rd centuries AD ...
+Between the 1st and 3rd centuries ...